 18. Buffer your child

 Acceptance goes a long way in helping kids who are hyperactive.
 When your child feels accepted, their self-esteem and confidence will grow.
 Clear communication with your child becomes necessary when you notice they feel lost.
-Let the whole family and the concerned individuals in their lives know be a part of their progress.
+Let the whole family and the concerned individuals in their lives know and be a part of their progress.

 19. Take a break